Skip to Main Content

 Key takeaways

-• Buying homeowners insurance at replacement cost value helps ensure your home can be rebuilt following a covered loss.
+• Buying a homeowners insurance policy with replacement cost coverage helps ensure your home can be rebuilt following a covered loss.

-• Extended replacement cost increases your home’s dwelling coverage, which can help guard against inflation and increasing repair and construction costs.
+• Extended replacement cost coverage increases your home’s dwelling coverage policy limit, which can help guard against inflation and increasing repair and construction costs.

 What is the replacement cost of a home?

-Calculating the replacement cost of your home may appear daunting, but numerous resources are available to assist in this task.
+Calculating the replacement cost of your home may appear daunting, but there's more than one way to go about it.
 If you aren’t using a dedicated replacement cost estimator tool, a practical starting point could be obtaining an estimate from a local contractor or referring to your property inspection report.
+You could also hire an appraiser or consult a licensed insurance agent.

 • Square footage: The size of your home will determine the materials needed, the labor involved and more.
 The larger your home, the more expensive it will likely be to replace.
 With rarer and costlier materials, square footage can profoundly impact replacement costs.